 By Tom Andrews, CPA

-The FEIE (foreign earned income exclusion) is so frequently asked about I write an update column every year.
-Unfortunately the most common misconception about the FEIE is that if an American lives outside the United States for more than 183 days they automatically qualify.
+The FEIE (foreign earned income exclusion) is more timely than ever for tax year 2020.
+The Covid 19 pandemic has extended the period of time that some crewmembers have spent outside of the United States as travel restrictions and quarantines are interrupting the normal itineraries.
+If you feel that you may qualify for the FEIE it is important you understand the qualifying requirements as I must address the common myths every year.
+The most common misconception about the FEIE is that if an American lives outside the United States for more than 183 days they automatically qualify.
 I believe this myth is perpetuated by the fact that some other countries allow their citizens to file as nonresidents if they leave their country for more than six months, this naturally leads Americans to believe the United States has a similar law.

 - The taxpayer’s intention,